 - You can find animal desensitization audio recordings on Spotify and YouTube that can be played to help animals become less reactive to noises such as fireworks, thunder, crying babies and barking dogs.

 - Start with them [on a low volume] and slowly increase the volume over time, to help your pet become accustomed.

 Try Anti-Anxiety Solutions

 Other options for anxious dogs and cats include anti-anxiety products, Dr. Romine says.
 The Thundershirt, herbal supplements, calming pheromones and diffused pet-safe essential oils are just a few examples of over-the-counter choices that can help.

-“The nice thing about Feliway plug-in diffusers for cats or Dog-Appeasing Pheromone (D.A.P.) spray is that they are effectively risk-free, and animals do not develop a tolerance,” Dr. Romine says.
+- Calming pheromones targeted specifically to cats and to dogs can help some pets, too.“The nice thing about Feliway plug-in diffusers for cats or Dog-Appeasing Pheromone (D.A.P.) spray is that they are effectively risk-free, and animals do not develop a tolerance,” Dr. Romine says.
 “If it works, it will keep working.”

 Of course, there are some good prescription anti-anxiety medications that work wonders on nervous pets.
 Dr. Romine says the newer drugs are designed to lower anxiety levels without overly sedating the pet so that they can have more positive experiences and learn to be less reactive over time.

 Discuss over-the-counter, like VetriScience Composure Behavioral Health bite-sized dog chews, and prescription options with your pet’s veterinarian.
 “And always try out new supplements or medications before the big event, so you know how your particular cat or dog will react,” says Dr. Romine.

 Distract with Toys

 If you’re wondering what to do with dogs on New Year’s Eve, we have one word for you: toys—especially if your pal is very toy-motivated, Dr. Romine says.